wolfwood/PseudoMakeMeKeyCapProfiles/README.md

 Some of these changes were made for fdm printing.
 The uploaded stl's contain chamfers.
 If you want to print using a different method, be sure to change the tolerance values, remove the chamfers, add sprues, etc.

 ## Huge thanks
-* to Pseudoku for creating and sharing all of his keycaps.
+* to Pseudoku for creating and sharing all of his keycaps and for assisting with debugging.
-* to zzeneg for sharing the low profile modifications.
+* to zzeneg for sharing the low profile modifications and for checking ks33 compatibility.
-* to wolfwood for sharing the chamfering technique and print settings.
+* to wolfwood for sharing the chamfering technique and print setting suggestions.
+* to levpopov for the print setting suggestions.

 ## Comparison photos
 ![front](https://raw.githubusercontent.com/dohn-joh/PseudoMakeMeKeyCapProfiles/master/Photo/comparison_front.png)